Choose another writer in this calendar:

 because of its "anti-Soviet tendency."

 Doktor Zhivago was rejected by the Soviet journal Novye Mir.
 It was published first in Russian and in Italian translation by the publisher Feltrinelli in Milan in 1957, after the Italian journalist Sergio D'Angelo had smuggled the manuscript out of Russia.
+A British agent managed to photograph the original manuscript and a copy was delivered to American intelligence.
+In 1958, a Russian-language edition was printed in Holland, with the help of Dutch intelligence.
+The CIA printed a paperback version.
 The English translation appeared in 1958.
 Pasternak probably completed the work in 1954, it had started in 1945, after the death of his father.
 During the writing process, only some poetical excerpts were published in Moscow.
 From 1960 on, rumors circulated that the novel would be published in the Soviet Union.
 In spite of the ban, Doktor Zhivago circulated in samizdat copies and foreign editions.

 The title of the novel refers to the Russian word "zizn", which means "life".
 In the Soviet Union the book was banned for three decades – Novye Mir considered its spirit that of "nonacceptance of the socialist revolution" – and did not appear until 1988 in Novye Mir, a sign of changing times.